truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 comments: true
 ---

-> Some Bitcoin users need the unique technical and cryptographic properties of the money, and will do anything for it.
-Others will just use whatever is cheapest.
+> Some users need the unique properties of Bitcoin.
+Others will just use whichever payment-system is cheapest.

 The "market for Bitcoin block space" is a hot topic.
 Everyone's talking about "blocksize" and "fees".